5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

 > If you are editing your config with [**OpenCore Auxiliary Tools**](https://github.com/ic005k/QtOpenCoreConfig/releases), you can either drag files (.aml, .kext, .efi) into the respective section of the GUI to add them to the EFI/OC folder and config.plist.
 Alternatively, you can just copy SSDTs, Kexts, and Drives to the corresponding sections of EFI/OC and the changes will be reflected in the config.plist since OCAT monitors this folder.

 ### Troubleshooting
-Some implementations of ACPI, e.g. the Lenovo T530 (Ivy Bridge), can't handle the form the IRQ flags are injected by **SSDT-HPET.aml** generated with SSDTTime, which looks like this:
+Some implementations of ACPI, e.g. on the Lenovo T530 (Ivy Bridge), can't handle the form the IRQ flags are notated in the **SSDT-HPET.aml** generated with SSDTTime, which looks like this:

 ```asl
 ...